Online Colleges in Rhode Island

 Overview of Higher Education in Rhode Island

-While tuition rates in Rhode Island are above the national average, according to a 2016-2017 report by Collegeboard.org, it is not among the top 10 most expensive states in which to pursue higher education.
-Tuition and fees for an in-state student at one of Rhode Island’s public 4-year institutions is $11,410, on average.
-Out-of-state students will pay around $26,850.
+While tuition rates in Rhode Island are above the national average, according to a report from the NCES, it is not among the top 5 most expensive states in which to pursue higher education.
+Tuition and fees for an in-state student at one of Rhode Island’s public 4-year institutions are $12,576, on average.
+Out-of-state students will pay around $29,998.

-Students in the state also have the benefit of a reciprocity agreement through the New England Regional Student Program (RSP).
-This agreement allows residents to enroll in degree programs in Connecticut, Maine, Massachusetts, New Hampshire and Vermont at a discount, if those programs are not offered by public schools within their home state.
-Altogether, the program provides access to 800 undergraduate and graduate degree programs through 82 public colleges and universities!
+Students whose chosen major is not available at a Rhode Island school are invited to enroll in programs at schools in nearby states, thanks to the New England Board of Higher Education (NEBHE) and its Regional Student Program (RSP).
+This agreement allows residents to enroll in degree programs in Connecticut, Maine, Massachusetts, New Hampshire, and Vermont at a discount if those programs are not offered by public schools within their home state.
+Altogether, the program provides access to 2000 undergraduate and graduate degree programs through 82 public colleges and universities!

 About Online Colleges in Rhode Island